mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 hideBackToTop: true
 ---

-**Disclaimer: I won't expand on why/when you want to do kind of hack, and you should not do this unless you know exactly what you are doing.
+**Disclaimer: I won't expand on why/when you want to do this kind of hack, and you should not do this unless you know exactly what you are doing.
 Everything I talk about here is completely unsafe and might not be accurate for the future Go versions.
 This is not a recommendation, but more of a fun story.**

 A few days ago, I posted about the idea of a blog post on runtime code generation and execution in Go: